Celebrating Community Champions 2022

 and unsung supporters in HIV

-In 2021, NAPWHA and Gilead launched the Community Champions aimed at finding and celebrating the unsung heroes supporting the HIV sector in Australia.
+Last year, NAPWHA and Gilead launched the 2021 Community Champions aimed at finding and celebrating the unsung heroes supporting the HIV sector in Australia.

-We were looking for those working behind the scenes in HIV healthcare or support services for people living with HIV, those working in research or education, or the countless allies or advocates helping to better educate others on HIV or break down stigma.
+In 2022, we’re again looking for those individuals working behind the scenes in HIV healthcare or support services for people living with HIV, those working in research or education, or the countless allies or advocates helping to better educate others on HIV or break down stigma.

-We received nominations from across Australia and although all are Community Champions doing exceptional things to support people living with HIV in Australia, we could only celebrate five for 2021.
+Last year, we received nominations from across Australia and although all are Community Champions doing exceptional things to support people living with HIV in Australia, we could only celebrate five recipients.

 Why is it important to celebrate